You are $75 away from free shipping

 It’s the most wonderful time of year—er, except when it comes to your complexion, that is.
-Yes, we’ve finally said goodbye to frigid temps and slushy snow (yay!).
-But you may notice that your skin is still feeling the effects of winter—namely, dry skin and dullness.
+During these last few cold months before spring, you may notice that your skin is still feeling the effects of winter.
+In other words, you’re probably still experiencing things like dry skin and dullness, courtesy of the frigid temps and dry air.
 Since spring is the season of renewal, it’s time to show your skin some love by adding a face scrub into your skin care routine.
 Here, we’ve rounded up our best face scrubs for the season, as well as tips to help you exfoliate like a pro.

-Don’t get to scrubbing until you know all the details.
+First things first, don’t get to scrubbing until you know all the details.
 Exfoliation is the process of sloughing off dead skin cells from the surface of your skin.
-As far as how often you should exfoliate, it depends on your individual skin and varies from person to person.
+There are two ways to exfoliate: chemically, such as with glycolic acid, or mechanically, such as with a face or body scrub.
+As far as how often you should exfoliate, it depends on your individual skin type and needs, and thus it varies from person to person.
 Some people’s skin can only handle exfoliation once a week, while others may be able to tolerate it more often.
 Pay attention to how your skin responds post-exfoliation so you can determine what works best for you.

-It turns out there are actually two kinds of exfoliation—mechanical and chemical.
-Mechanical exfoliation involves physically scrubbing your skin’s surface with a scrub or a dry brush, and that’s the type of exfoliation we’re focusing on today.
-(Chemical exfoliation utilizes salicylic acid, alpha hydroxy acids (AHAs) like glycolic acid, or enzymes to chemically break down the surface buildup.)
+Like we said, mechanical exfoliation involves physically scrubbing your skin’s surface with a scrub or a dry brush, and that’s the type of exfoliation we’re focusing on today.
+(Chemical exfoliation utilizes salicylic acid, alpha hydroxy acids (AHAs) like glycolic and lactic acid, or enzymes to chemically break down the surface buildup.)

 Face scrubs: When you think of exfoliation, the image that pops into your head is probably of a face scrub—and there’s a good reason for that.
-They are super-popular, and there are plenty of different options out there, which makes this an easy option if you’re ready to add exfoliation to your skin care routine.
+They're super-popular and there are plenty of different options out there, which makes this an easy option if you’re ready to add exfoliation to your skin care routine.
 Don’t worry—we’ve got product picks for you coming up soon!

-Whether you decide to use the mechanical or chemical method of exfoliation, the main purpose is to slough off the buildup of dead skin cells from the surface of your skin.
-These dead skin cells can contribute to dullness, which is why you’d want to remove them.
-Since using a face scrub is one of the easiest ways to exfoliate, we’re sharing our favorite options below.
+Whether you decide to use the mechanical or chemical method of exfoliation, the main purpose of exfoliating is to slough off the buildup of dead skin cells from the surface of your skin.
+These dead skin cells can contribute to dullness and uneven texture, which is why you’d want to remove them.
+Sloughing your skin regularly can leave you with a brighter, smoother complexion.
+Since using a face scrub is one of the easiest ways to exfoliate, we’re sharing our favorite scrubs below.

 Ready to get your exfoliation on this spring?
 Find the right skin product for your skin’s individual needs below!

-L’Oréal Paris Pure-Sugar Smooth & Glow Face Scrub: This face scrub gives skin a glowing appearance immediately and leaves skin feeling baby-soft, smooth, and comforted with continued use over time.
+L’Oréal Paris Pure-Sugar Smooth & Glow Grapeseed Scrub: This face scrub gives skin a glowing appearance immediately and leaves skin feeling baby-soft, smooth, and comforted with continued use over time.

 When it comes to exfoliating, being gentle is key.
-Here’s how to use any of the three face scrubs above.
+Here’s how to use any of the four face scrubs recommended above.

-Step 2: Apply gently.
 There’s no need to vigorously scrub.
 Treat your complexion with care by using small circular motions to massage your face scrub of choice onto your face and neck.
-Apply it your skin with dry hands, then use wet fingers to gently massage in the face scrub.
+Apply it to your skin with dry hands, then use wet fingers to gently massage the face scrub over your complexion.

-Step 4: Moisturize.
 Smooth on a hydrating lotion or cream to help lock in hydration.
-The L’Oréal Paris Hydra Genius Daily Liquid Care for Normal to Oily Skin, L’Oréal Paris Hydra Genius Daily Liquid Care for Normal to Dry Skin, and L’Oréal Paris Hydra Genius Daily Liquid Care for Extra Dry Skin are formulated with hyaluronic acid and aloe vera water to help provide long-lasting hydration.
+We love the L’Oréal Paris Hydra Genius Daily Liquid Care for Normal to Oily Skin, L’Oréal Paris Hydra Genius Daily Liquid Care for Normal to Dry Skin, and L’Oréal Paris Hydra Genius Daily Liquid Care for Extra Dry Skin, all of which are formulated with hyaluronic acid and aloe vera water to help provide long-lasting hydration.

-Step 5: Find your schedule.
-Like we told you earlier, how often you should exfoliate depends on the individual.
-Our Pure-Sugar Scrubs should be used three times a week for best results.
+As we told you earlier, how often you should exfoliate depends on the individual.
+In general, our Pure-Sugar Scrubs should be used three times a week for best results.

 Extend the scrub love down past your jawline!
 Here’s how to do it right.

-Lips: Flaking lips are no fun—and applying lipstick over dry lips isn’t exactly the recipe for a great look.
+Flaking lips are no fun—and applying lipstick over dry lips isn’t exactly the recipe for a great look.
 To help remove dead skin cells from the surface of your lips, use a lip scrub.
+If you own one of our Pure-Sugar scrubs, you won’t need to purchase anything new because they double as lip scrubs.
+So convenient!
 You can also use a clean toothbrush (no toothpaste residue!) to help slough away dead skin.
-Afterwards, apply a hydrating lip balm (bonus points if it has broad-spectrum sunscreen!).
+Afterward, apply a hydrating lip balm (bonus points if it has broad-spectrum sunscreen!).

-Legs: Ready to show off those legs in cute floral skirts now that the weather is getting warmer?
-Try a dry brush before hopping in the shower.
+Ready to show off those legs in cute floral skirts now that the weather is getting warmer?
+Try using a dry brush before hopping in the shower.

 Now that you know all there is to know about exfoliating with a face scrub, we’re here to share a few tips to help prevent excess winter dryness next year.
-So, keep these tips in mind!
+Whenever you feel your skin starting to get dry, keep these tips in mind.

-1. Try a no-rinse cleansing option.
-Micellar water has been a French-favorite cleaner for years, and now it’s becoming popular stateside.
+Micellar water has been a French-favorite cleanser for quite a while, but over the last few years, it’s also gained major traction stateside.
 The L’Oréal Paris Micellar Cleansing Water Complete Cleanser for Normal to Dry Skin hydrates and soothes.
 It’s powered by tiny micelles—oil molecules—that act as a magnet to lift dirt and oil up and away from the skin.
 Simply pour some out onto a cotton pad and wipe the pad across your face.

-2. Switch up how you shower.
 How you bathe can have a major impact on the way your skin looks and feels.
 Say no to the hot showers that may tempt you when it’s chilly outside.
-Hot water can strip your skin of essential oils, so turn down the dial in cleanse in lukewarm temps instead.
+Hot water can strip your skin of essential oils, so turn down the dial and cleanse in lukewarm temps instead.

-5. Use a humidifier.
 When your heat turns on in the winter, moisture is drawn out of the air.
-Using a humidifiercan help put the moisture back in the air, which is good for your skin!
+Using a humidifier can help put the moisture back in the air, which is good for your skin!

 Now that you’ve officially shed your winter skin, it’s time to take in spring in all its glory.
-To ensure your skin looks its best all season long, check out our article, 5 Springtime Skin Care Tips to Start Following Today.
+To ensure your skin looks its best all season long, check out our article, 8 Hacks for Glowing Skin This Spring.